 The ReLEx SMILE (Small Incision Lenticule Extraction) technique is a new, third-generation type of eye laser surgery.
 By using only the femtolaser the deep layer corneal lens-shaped part is cut and removed through an opening of a few millimetres.
 Both the superficial layers of the cornea and a majority of the nerves remain healthy.
 The lower damage to sensitivity significantly reduces the risk of dry eye.

 The new, third-generation SMILE laser surgery unites the LASIK and PRK methods’ advantages.
 With quickly acquired good vision, the patient will no longer have to worry about the possible displacement of the flap, and eye dryness will very rarely be a cause for concern.

-If everything repeats, then everything changes. :) SMILE has been in clinical use since 2012 and has already been carried out more than half a million times worldwide.
+If everything repeats, then everything changes. :) SMILE has been in clinical use since 2012 and has already been carried out more than two million times worldwide.
 The number of eye surgeons using the technology is growing rapidly.
 ReFocus Eye Clinic is the first and, so far, the only eye clinic in Estonia that performs the SMILE procedures.